cyfyifanchen/food-truck/README.md

 port is at `localhost:3000`

-Todo for the future maybe:
+Todos for the future maybe:

-[] Randomize 3 lunch ideas every day, easier for the team to pick from.
+- [] Randomize 3 lunch ideas every day, easier for the team to pick from.
-[] Highlight the randomize ideas, adding maybe borders to stand out from the rest.
+- [] Highlight the randomize ideas, adding maybe borders to stand out from the rest.
-[] Adding filters for types of lunch.(e.g. tacos or burgers)
+- [] Adding filters for types of lunch.(e.g. tacos or burgers)